renatahodovan/grammarinator/docs/guide/fuzzer_building.rst

 .. describe:: The CLI of grammarinator-cxx/dev/build.py

-.. runcmd:: python3 grammarinator-cxx/dev/build.py --help
+.. runcmd:: python ../grammarinator-cxx/dev/build.py --help
    :syntax: none

 The ``build.py`` script takes the configuration of the desired generator and